Human trafficking: Prevalence

 There are many different estimates of the number of victims of human trafficking.

 Diagram showing number of persons involved in human trafficking by legal status, divided by gender.

 Women and children continue to make up the majority of victims worldwide.
 Child victims are increasingly detected globally; The United Nations Global Report on Trafficking in Persons (2024) estimates around 38% of trafficking victims to be boys and girls.
 In 2024, the U.S. Department of State estimates that 2 million children are exploited by the global commercial sex trade.
 In the same year, a study classified 14 million individuals worldwide as "forced laborers, bonded laborers or sex-trafficking victims".
-Approximately 2 million of these individuals are children working as commercial sex slaves, with women and girls comprising 98% of that 2 million.
+Approximately 2 million of these individuals are children working as commercial sex slaves, with women and girls comprised in 98% of that 2 million.

 Although only 19% of victims are trafficked for sexual exploitation, it makes up 66% of the global earnings of human trafficking.
 The average annual profits generated by each woman in forced sexual servitude ($100,000) is estimated to be six times more than the average profits generated by each trafficking victim worldwide ($21,800).

 Human trafficking is the third largest crime industry in the world, behind drug dealing and arms trafficking, and is the fastest-growing activity of transnational criminal organizations.

 In January 2024, UNODC published the new edition of the Global Report on Trafficking in Persons.
+The report was based on detected victims between 2020 and 2023 and found that children accounted for 38% of detected trafficking victims, including 22% girls and 16% boys.
 The report reveals that 38% of all victims of human trafficking detected globally between 2020 and 2023 were children, with girls accounting for 22% and boys for 16% of all detected victims.
 This marks a 31% increase in child detections since 2019, with a sharper 38% increase among girls.
 The report documented victims of at least 162 different nationalities, detected in 128 countries, with 31% of all cross-border flows involving African victims—making Africa the region with the most internationally trafficked victims.

 Around half of all trafficking took place within the same region with 42% occurring within national borders.
 One exception is the Middle East, where most detected victims are East and South Asians.
 Trafficking victims from East Asia have been detected in more than 64 countries, making them the most geographically dispersed group around the world.
 There are significant regional differences in the detected forms of exploitation.
 Countries in Africa and in Asia generally intercept more cases of trafficking for forced labour, while sexual exploitation is somewhat more frequently found in Europe and in the Americas.